pthiem-stripe/bookstore-demo/README.md

 The component also carries out real-time validations, such as checking the credit card number format, expiration dates, etc. The appearance API was used to make slight changes to the Element UI to be more in line with the overall UI of the demo app.

-The Payment Element is hidden until it is fully initialized, loaded and can be rendered (signalled through the `onReady` event) to avoid flickering content.
+The Payment Element is hidden until it is fully initialized, loaded, and can be rendered (signaled through the `onReady` event) to avoid flickering content.
 A loading spinner is shown on the page in the meantime.
 ### API Calls
 The app makes 2 API calls in total during a purchase.
 The `/createPaymentIntent` call is necessary to create a [`PaymentIntent`](https://stripe.com/docs/api/payment_intents) and to get the `payment_intent_client_secret` that is required to initialize the Payment Element.
 The call to `/getPaymentIntentDetails` is done to retrieve additional information to be shown to the user to provide a better experience.
 These calls require the Secret Key to be passed along.
 Therefore, these calls are made by the Backend (Netlify Functions).
 #### /createPaymentIntent